ARM-software/psa-api/design/rfc-01-fwu-suit/rfc-01.rst

          *  The firmware is not in a FETCHING or INSTALLING state.
          *  A payload transfer has been started while in FETCHING or INSTALLING state, but not completed or cancelled.

-When a payload is required, the application can use the returned payload identifier and URI length for a call to ``psa_fwu_payload()`` to retrieve additional payload parameters.
+When a payload is required, the application can use the returned payload identifier and URI length for a call to ``psa_fwu_query_payload()`` to retrieve additional payload parameters.
 The payload is transferred to the implementation using the payload identifier in calls to ``psa_fwu_start()``, ``psa_fwu_write()``, and ``psa_fwu_finish()``.

 *Note:*